exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 `TareAdjustment ` is a good candidate for an [auto-implemented property][docs.microsoft.com-auto-implemented-properties].

-## 5. Ensure that the weighing machine has a default tare Adjustment.
+## 5. Ensure that the weighing machine has a default tare adjustment

 You can initialize [auto-implemented property][docs.microsoft.com-auto-implemented-properties] similarly to fields.